 Thesis: I wish to explore and try to answer from a research standpoint the feasibility of a contemporary teaching studio, or how a modern arts education can learn from both the present academic post-modern system combined with traditional guild and atelier based systems.
 In a gig economy, would this not work better?

 Definitions of different types of arts teaching, a generalization: Post-modern era teaching and guild era mentorship/learning.
 Benefits of mentor-based education.
 Research and reference VCFA’s structure as well.
-Interview: Meredith, President Tony, and Lacy Lewis to start, reach out to other ateliers and educators such as mark English, Sterling Hundley, etc. (Facts/figures/testimonials.)
+(Facts/figures/testimonials.)

 Proposal for business and academic structure: a federation network of artists and pupils creating living work and directly engaging communities.
 How it can be made to grow organically in number of students and mentors; I.e. scalability

 Proposal for structure’s implementation, from ground-up to utilizing existing structures; E.G. make your design studio more teach-y and your design department more studio-y.

 1. A proposed model for Artifex Praxis; the name I have claimed for the above system intended to create an egalitarian, flexible, and useful teaching space that also implies a holistic approach to life for the instructor executing it.

 2. Interviews with people related or working with similar models now, in which a discussion is held about the proposed model for Artifex Praxis.
 Subjects thus far Identified include VCFA, John English (The Art Department), Maziar Reien (Kunsthøgskole I Oslo), Meredith Davis, with others coming along.
 In each interview I will not only evaluate and describe a case study of the elements to incorporate into AP, but will also posit my idea, record their reaction to it, and write about the effect it has on my proposed AP model